Student Organizations & Competitions

 - maintaining financial responsibility to meet our increasing needs, and

-- sustaining growth, innovation and continuous improvement based upon ongoing evaluation.
+- sustaining growth, innovation and continuous improvement based on the ongoing evaluation.

 - To reward excellence in workforce education